aurorascharff/next15-account-selector/STEPS.md

 ## Try to fix the accessibility issues

 - Let's try to fix the accessibility issues.
 Let's try to implement the keyboard navigation correctly.
 It's not up to standard, though.
+- Add snippet for escape key.
+Looks familiar?
-- (Add snippet for escape key, add snippet for arrow keys and focus trap.)
+- (Add snippet for arrow keys and focus trap.)
-- These are just two of the many things we need to implement for a menu.
+- These are just one(two) of the many things we need to implement for a menu.
 Don't even get me started on screen reader support, by adding roles and things like aria-expanded and aria-activedescendant, so that the screen reader user even knows that this is a select!
 Again, I'm not an a11y expert!
 - Who has tried to implement some of this stuff correctly?
 Who has failed?
 I did multiple times as well.
 It's a lot of work to get this right.
 And even if you do, it will be hard to maintain and extend.
 - So.
 We don't want to do this.
 Delete the snippet code.